Schuteros/rusted/README.md

 # rusted
 A Linux Desktop Enviroment (DE) written in Rust programming language (Rust).
-Let's see where it goes!
+Let's see where it goes! ((The project will be stopped for some time to learn more about linux))

 ## To-do list for minimal working version
 1. Find information and lay down the structure needed for basic Linux DE